russmatney/dino/docs/addons.md

 Related, I ought to look into consuming [`BenjaTK/Gaea`](https://github.com/BenjaTK/Gaea)
 # Camera
 I was quite proud of this when I first implemented it!
-But it feel into disrepair.
+But it fell into disrepair.
 At this point I've moved to just consuming [`ramokz/phantom-camera`](https://github.com/ramokz/phantom-camera), and implementing the camera 'juice' via `addons/core/Juice.gd`.